 After the Islamic Empire was established in the late 600s AD, scientific research took off again.
 In physics, Ibn Sina figured out the basic natural laws governing motion and momentum in the 900s AD.
 In the 1100s AD, Maimonides realized that people got sick from bad water and air (though he didn't know about germs), rather than from magic spells or curses.
 Ibn Rushd, at the same time, tried to use logic to figure out the nature of the soul.

-During this time in Europe, little or no scientific progress was being made.
-People in Europe could barely read or write.
-But by the 1100s AD, Europe was for the first time becoming a center for scientific thought.
+By the 1100s AD, Europe was for the first time becoming a center for scientific thought.
 Monks, in the role of professors, were teaching Socratic logic to students in the monastic schools and cathedral schools (the beginnings of modern universities) at Paris and Cambridge and Oxford.
 Men like Peter Abelard tried to use logic to prove the existence of God, and to define His nature.
 At the ducal court of Aquitaine, Eleanor of Aquitaine and her court used the same logical principles to discuss the nature of love.

 Logic and the Scientific Method